matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 - Build, deploy, and verify a smart contract on zkSync Era testnet that stores a greeting message.
 - Build a dApp that retrieves and updates the greeting message.
 - Allow users to change the greeting message on the smart contract via the app.
-- Show you how to [implement the testnet paymaster](#paying-fees-using-testnet-paymaster) that allows users to pay transaction fees with ERC20 tokens instead of ETH.

 ## Prerequisites